HYPE Falls 6% As CME, ICE Target Hyperliquid Over Oil Risks

 However, crypto-native leaders rebuffed the “doom and gloom” narrative as U.S.-centric.

-“While we respect Eric Balchunas's insights on TradFi's push into crypto, the perspective feels somewhat localized to the U.S. market and oversimplified for quick engagements on X,” said Kevin Lee, chief business officer at Gate, which ranks seventh on Coingecko with a 24 hour volume of nearly $2 billion.
+“While we respect Eric Balchunas's insights on TradFi's push into crypto, the perspective feels somewhat localized to the U.S. market and oversimplified for quick engagements on X,” said Kevin Lee, chief business officer at Gate, which with a 24 hour volume of nearly $2 billion.

 Lee also told CoinDesk that Balchunas’ comments do not “fully capture the mature, global evolution of the crypto industry.”